ss-haze/cpp_primer/ch04/README.md

 //error: we cannot assign to an int literal

 if (i = 42)
-//this always evaluates to true.
+//this always evaluates to true, since we testing the assigning of a value to an int.
 Better: if (i==42)
 ```